-The Building Publics Spring Graduate Series showcases how our Public Humanities Graduate Fellows bridge humanistic thinking with civic engagement; social justice with scholarly research; and public building with communication, in order to unleash new, more critical modes of scholarly imagination.
+The Building Publics Graduate Series showcases how our Public Humanities Graduate Fellows bridge humanistic thinking with civic engagement; social justice with scholarly research; and public building with communication, in order to unleash new, more critical modes of scholarly imagination.
 Each year highlights a new, pressing theme.
-Last year's theme, Humanities Combatting Isolation, looked at ways can form connections.
+Last year's theme, Humanities Combating Isolation, tackled the challenges posed by the sudden closure of public spheres.
 This year, under the heading Humanities Speak of Race, we look at the complex dynamics of race and privilege.

 While it was particularly challenging to develop academic work through public ties in the context of lockdown, our fellows actively engaged in debates about privilege and race that are animating academia generally and the public humanities in particular.
-Over the weeks of the Building Publics series, we will learn about different ways organizations and fellows are attempting to together address and better understand these relations.
-Each workshop is curated by a graduate fellow or graduate collective, and will feature conversations with some of the community members and civic partners with whom they have worked in conceiving and implementing the projects.
+Over the weeks of the Building Publics series, we will learn about the different ways in which our fellows are working with organizations to address and better understand these relations.
+Each workshop is curated by a graduate fellow or graduate collective, and will feature conversations with some of the community members and civic partners with whom they have worked in conceiving and implementing their projects.

 This series is co-funded through the Addressing Racism: A Call to Action for Higher Education initiative of the Office of the Vice Provost for Faculty Advancement.

 Wednesday, May 5th 2021 Zoom | 4:30 pm EDT

 Margaret Banks (English and Comparative Literature) with guest Jydin Harwell (Frederick Douglass Academy and Double Discovery Center) and a response by Ruth Nicole Brown (Michigan State University)

 Wednesday, May 12th 2021 Zoom | 4:30 pm EDT

 Spirit Sharing: An Interspiritual Conversation on Non-Hegemonic Beliefs and Community Building